Resistant convex clustering: How does the fusion penalty enhance resistantance?: Introduction

 Convex clustering is developed based on an inherent assumption that there are no outliers in the data.
-However, in practice, large-scale data sets are often accompanied by contamination.
+However, in practice, large-scale data sets are often corrupted.
 Due to the use of squared error loss, a naive application of convex clustering will cluster each outlier into a singleton cluster.
-To address this issue, we propose a robust convex clustering method by substituting the squared error loss in the convex clustering formulation with a Huber loss \citep{huber1964, huber1973}.
+To address this issue, we propose a resistant convex clustering method by substituting the squared error loss in the convex clustering formulation with a Huber loss \citep{huber1964, huber1973}.
 The resulting optimization problem is convex, which we solve using an alternative direction method of multipliers algorithm.
-We refer readers to \cite{rousseeuw1984least,rousseeuw1984robust, yohai1987high, mizera1999breakdown} and \cite{salibian2002bootrapping} for classical analysis of robust $M$-estimators in the presence of arbitrary outliers, and to \cite{catoni2012challenging, sun2018huber, avella2018robust, ke2018user,tan2018robust} for nonasymptotic analysis of Huber regression with a diverging robustification parameter under heavy-tailed distributions.
+We refer readers to \cite{rousseeuw1984least, rousseeuw1984robust, yohai1987high, mizera1999breakdown} and \cite{salibian2002bootrapping} for classical analysis of resistant $M$-estimators in the presence of arbitrary outliers, and to \cite{catoni2012challenging, sun2018adaptive, avella2018robust, ke2018user,tan2018robust} for nonasymptotic analysis of Huber regression with a diverging robustness parameter under heavy-tailed distributions.

-We analyze the breakdown point of the proposed robust convex clustering method.
-Informally, the breakdown point of an estimator is defined as the proportion of arbitrary outliers an estimator can tolerate before the estimator produces arbitrarily large estimates \citep{hampel1971general}.
+We analyze the breakdown point of the proposed resistant convex clustering method.
+Informally, the breakdown point of an estimator is defined as the proportion of arbitrary outliers an estimator can tolerate before the estimator produces arbitrarily large estimates or breaks down \citep{hampel1971general}.
 We show that the proposed estimator does not break down until more than half of the observations are arbitrary outliers.
-This is counterintuitive, at least to us.
-We expected one arbitrary large outlier will destroy the clustering procedure because there are as many parameters as the samples.
-The key observation is that the fusion penalty plays a central role in robustifying the clustering procedure by fusing the outliers to the uncontaminated observations.
+This is perhaps rather surprising, at least to us, as we expected one arbitrary large outlier will destroy the clustering procedure because there are as many parameters as the samples.
+Comparing with the estimator without the fusion penalty, we find that the fusion penalty helps enhance the resistance of the clustering procedure by fusing the estimators of the centroids to the cluster centroids of uncontaminated observations, but not the other way around.
+To the best of our knowledge, such phenomenon has not yet been observed in the literature.
+The R package that implements our method can be found at \url{https://github.com/statsle/Rcvxclustr}.